MartinBies/MartinBies.github.io/_pages/research.md

-## Further software developments regarding toric geometry
+## Software for triangulations and blowups of toric varieties

 Recently, triangulations of toric varieties have been increasingly important to me.
 I have thus written the package